Dancing with the Stars (American TV series) season 5

-Season five of Dancing with the Stars premiered on September 24, 2007 with a special three-night premiere week, on the ABC network.
+Season five of Dancing with the Stars premiered on September 24, 2007, with a special three-night premiere week, on the ABC network.
 As with previous seasons, CTV Television Network aired the series in Canada.

-On November 27, 2007, Indy 500 driver Hélio Castroneves and Julianne Hough were crowned the champions, while Spice Girls singer Mel B and Maksim Chmerkovskiy finished in second place, and entertainer Marie Osmond and Jonathan Roberts finished third.
+On November 27, 2007, IndyCar driver Hélio Castroneves and Julianne Hough were crowned the champions, while Spice Girls singer Mel B and Maksim Chmerkovskiy finished in second place, and entertainer Marie Osmond and Jonathan Roberts finished third.

 Cast

 Couples

-On August 29, 2007, the celebrity cast was announced on Good Morning America by host Tom Bergeron, judge Carrie Ann Inaba, and reigning celebrity champion Apolo Anton Ohno.
+This season featured twelve celebrity contestants.
+On August 29, 2007, the cast was announced on Good Morning America by Tom Bergeron, Carrie Ann Inaba, and reigning celebrity champion Apolo Anton Ohno.